luohancfd/CFCFD-NG/doc/sphinx/pitot.rst

 Typical build and run procedure
 -------------------------------

 PITOT is built from source into a default installation directory at $HOME/e3bin/.
 A typical build procedure (using the default TARGET=for_gnu) might be::

   $ cd $HOME/cfcfd3/app/pitot
   $ make install

 It should be noted that cea2 files must be in the cfcfd3/extern/cea2 directory when Pitot is compiled for the build to work correctly and allow PITOT to be ran in the normal equilibrium gas mode.
-The instructions for obtaining cea2 locally, as well as the dependencies required to run Pitot and other cfcfd programs, can be found `here <getting-started.html>`_.
-The uncompiled version of cea2 can also be obtained directly from NASA `here <https://www.grc.nasa.gov/WWW/CEAWeb/ceaguiDownload-unix.htm>`_ by downloading the file `CEA+Fortran.tar.Z'.
+The instructions for obtaining cea2 locally, as well as the dependencies required to run Pitot and other cfcfd programs, can be found in the `getting-started <getting-started.html>`_ section.
+The uncompiled version of cea2 can also be obtained directly from NASA `here <https://www.grc.nasa.gov/WWW/CEAWeb/ceaguiDownload-unix.htm>`_ by downloading the file `CEA+Fortran.tar.Z`.
 These files must then be placed in the cfcfd3/extern/cea2 directory.

 Equilibrium gas pitot simulations generally take a few minutes to run.
 Several example simulations for various situations exist in the examples directory of the CFCFD repository (cfcfd3/examples/).